United States forms

 - After filing N-600 — N-565 may be the next step (Replacement if certificate is lost or damaged)

-- Submitting original documents when not required can lead to their destruction by USCIS.
+- Submitting original documents when they are not required may lead to their destruction.

 - When you are requesting review of an adverse agency decision